 After his retirement as president, Wiggins became the program’s 1,000th commissioned officer in 2005 [an honorary commission for his “unwavering support”].
 Today, Campbell Battalion consists of more than 250 cadets, about 100 of them in Buies Creek.

 But Campbell’s military presence goes well beyond its ROTC program.
-Whether it’s through main campus, online education or one of Campbell’s three satellite campuses (Fort Bragg/Pope, Camp Lejeune and the Research Triangle Park), more than 700 veterans or current military personnel are enrolled at Campbell University.
+Whether it’s through main campus, online education or one of Campbell’s three satellite campuses (Fort Liberty/Pope, Camp Lejeune and the Research Triangle Park), more than 700 veterans or current military personnel are enrolled at Campbell University.

 Campbell’s Military Friendly and Best for Vets status is attributed to the services the university provides to those in the military wishing to further their education.
 Each campus has a separate veterans affairs certifying official who acts as the liaison between veteran students and the Deptartment of Veterans Affairs.
 These officials are tasked with explaining benefits, providing guidance on procedural requirements and helping with registration and enrollment.